freizeitnerd/omega2_gpio/README.md

 opkg install ruby
 opkg install ruby-gems ruby-enc-extra ruby-openssl ca-certificates
 ```
-Install this Gem, still in Omega2's console:
+**Install this Gem**: (still in Omega2's console)
 ```
 gem install omega2_gpio
 ```
-If you want to play around in the Ruby Console (IRB), like in the GIF below
+If you want to play around in Ruby Console (IRB), like in the GIF below
-install the IRB
+install  IRB.
+(It is not generally needed to run the Gem)
 ```
-opkg update
 opkg install ruby-irb
 ```